JeschkeLab/DeerLab/docsrc/source/api/fitmultigauss.rst

         P = fitmultigauss(S,K,r,Ngauss,metric)

-The metric employed for the selection of the optimal multigauss model can be specified as an additional input ``metric``.
+The metric employed for the selection of the optimal multi-gauss model can be specified as an additional input ``metric``.
 The accepted inputs are:

 	*   ``'aic'`` - Akaike information criterion
 	*   ``'aicc'`` - Corrected Akaike information criterion